-1. The basic financial statements referred to above are fairly presented in conformity with GAAP.
-In addition:
+- The basic financial statements referred to above are fairly presented in conformity with accounting principles generally accepted in the United States of America.
+In addition: - a.

-- a.
 The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - b.
 The financial statements properly classify all funds and activities, including special and extraordinary items. - c.
-All funds that meet the quantitative criteria in Statement No. 34 and Statement No. 37 of the Governmental Accounting Standards Board (GASB) for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - d.
+All funds that meet the quantitative criteria in Statement No. 34 and Statement No. 37 of the Governmental Accounting Standards Board (GASB), Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments, for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - d.
 Net asset components (invested in capital assets, net of related debt; restricted; and unrestricted) and fund balance reserves and designations are properly classified and, if applicable, approved. - e.
 Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - f.
-Revenues are appropriately classified in the statement of activities within program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal: - g.
+Revenues are appropriately classified in the statement of activities within program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - g.
 Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - h.
-Deposits and investment securities are properly classified in the category of custodial credit risk. - i.
-Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - i.
-Required supplementary information is measured and presented within prescribed guidelines. - k.
-Applicable laws and regulations are followed in adopting, approving, and amending budgets. - 1.
-Federal awards expenditures have been charged in accordance with applicable cost principles. - 2.
-The County has provided to you all relevant information and access as agreed in the terms of the audit engagement letter, including: - a.
+Deposits and investment securities are properly classified in the category of custodial credit risk. - Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - j.
+Required supplementary information is measured and presented within prescribed guidelines. - Applicable laws and regulations are followed in adopting, approving and amending budgets. - 1.
+Costs to federal awards have been charged in accordance with applicable cost principles.

+- 2. The County has made available to you all: - a.
 Summaries of actions of the County Legislature. - b.
 Financial records and related data for all financial transactions of the County and for all funds administered by the County.
 The records, books, and accounts, as provided to you, record the financial and fiscal operations of all funds administered by the County and provide the audit trail to be used in a review of accountability.
-Information presented in financial reports is supported by the books and records from which the financial statements have been prepared. - c.
-Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies.
+Information presented in financial reports is supported by the books and records from which the financial statements have been prepared. - Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies.